PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the strict Transpose-MUL-Transpose-ADD NHWC recovery to `passes/affine_post_add_layout.py` and reduces its former 278-line raw mutator to a 17-line compatibility dispatcher.
-It validates the complete ADD fan-out before mutation, preserves the post-Transpose output contract on the surviving MUL tensor, and uses one bounded differential ModelIR index.
-All four production calls now synchronize the Session LayoutState.
-The adjacent Pad compatibility alias remains independently owned by `passes/pad_layout.py`.
+The latest implementation unit moves the complete two-stage SiNet Shuffle residual NHWC recovery to `passes/sinet_shuffle_residual_layout.py` and reduces its former 482-line raw mutator to a 17-line compatibility dispatcher.
+It validates all thirteen operators, six constant roles, two canonical post outputs, Concat layout, fan-out, and dynamic signatures before mutation.
+The production call now synchronizes the Session LayoutState.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous